BradleyBrown19/ModernArchitecturesFromScratch/README.md

 from ModernArchitecturesFromScratch.batchnorm_06 import *
 from ModernArchitecturesFromScratch.optimizers_07 import *
 ```
-a full list of functions, classes and features defined in this API can be found on this website!
+a full list of functions, classes and features defined in this API can be found here: https://bradleybrown19.github.io/ModernArchitecturesFromScratch/!
 Please see the tab on the left for a description of each imported module

+Feel free to look at either the exported python files or the notebooks used to develop them!

 # Examples